 Market risk is the risk that the fair value of financial instruments will fluctuate due to changes in market prices.
-Market risks arise from open positions in currency and equity products, all of which are exposed to general and specific market movements and changes in the level of volatility of prices such as foreign exchange rates and equity prices.
+Market risks arise from open positions in currency and securities, all of which are exposed to general and specific market movements and changes in the level of volatility of prices and interest rates.